barani4462/first-react/README.md

 #### JSX

 -JavScript XML (JSX) is a syntax extension for JavaScript that allows you to write HTML-LIKe code within JavaScirpt.

+### Props Drilling

+ - Props drilling refers to the process of passing data from a parent component to a deeply nested child componenets through multiple layer of components.

+ componenets (data)
+    -return Componenets (data)
+           -return Componenets (data)
+                    -return Componenets (data)